 March for Justice

-In solidarity with the Black Lives Matters protests in the fight for justice, Lëtz Rise Up organised peaceful protest outside the US Embassy in Luxembourg City on the day that would have been Breonna Taylor’s 27th birthday.
+In solidarity with the Black Lives Matters protests in the fight for justice, Lëtz Rise Up organised a peaceful protest outside the US Embassy in Luxembourg City on the day that should have been Breonna Taylor’s 27th birthday.
 The protest has sparked a larger discussion about racism and colonial history in Luxembourg.

 Lëtz Rise Up

 US Embassy, Luxembourg

 Since the FBI announced an investigation into the circumstances of the young Black EMT’s death, there has been barely any movement in her case.

 The 3 officers involved in her being shot 8 times as she lay sleeping are only on administrative leave.
 They have not been charged.